 Signs of Birth Asphyxia

-Birth asphyxia symptoms may be different for each newborn but the most common post-delivery signs and symptoms of birth asphyxia include:
+Birth asphyxia symptoms, like other birth injuries, may be different for each newborn, but the most common post-delivery signs and symptoms of birth asphyxia include:

 - Skin color (bluish or pale)

 - Gasping or difficulty breathing

 - An APGAR Score of 0 – 3 for longer than five minutes

 - Severe acid levels in the umbilical cord umbilical blood (pH less than 7.0)